Time Team: Revival

+On 8 March 2024, the Time Team YouTube channel announced plans to dig Sutton Hoo, near Woodbridge, Suffolk, in June 2024.
+A 3 part feature-length documentary of the dig presented by Tony Robinson was released in 2025.

 Music

 The series' original theme music was composed by Paul Greedus.

-The majority of the incidental tracks and main themes for many of the specials (Dinosaur Hunting in Montana, D-Day, The Big Dig etc) were composed by Steve Day.
+The majority of the incidental tracks and main themes for the show, and for many of the specials (Dinosaur Hunting in Montana, D-Day, The Big Dig etc.) were composed by Steve Day.